• Skip to primary navigation

 A couple of years ago I had the opportunity to make my first jack-o’-lantern.
 That year I spent several weeks during the fall on the east coast of the United States, most of the time at my in-laws in Virginia.
 There I had the opportunity to carve a traditional Halloween pumpkin following the instructions of that song I learned as a child.

 How was my experience?
 First, carving a pumpkin is not as easy as the song describes.
 The part that says “I run to my house’s garden” was not true, in this case we bought it in a market.
-In addition, finding “three or four pumpkins” is not realistic taking into account that this weighed about 10 pounds and I could barely carry it.
+In addition, finding “three or four pumpkins” is not realistic considering that this weighed about 10 pounds and I could barely carry it.
 The easiest was the part of “taking out all the seeds.”
-As I mention, this was my first time making a jack-o’-lantern so I’d never seen a pumpkin inside.
-I thought that a pumpkin of this size would be full of seeds, but it turns out to be this pretty empty.
-As for the “big eyes and a mouth that makes you laugh” I have to confess that my husband Jared helped to avoid losing any of my fingers.
-I have to admit that carving a pumpkin is hard, but I had just as much fun as the kid described in the song I learned.
+As I mentioned before, this was my first time making a jack-o’-lantern, so I’d never seen a pumpkin inside.
+I thought that a pumpkin of this size would be full of seeds, but it turns out to be pretty empty.
+As for the “big eyes and a mouth that makes you laugh” I must confess that my husband Jared helped to avoid losing any of my fingers.
+I must admit that carving a pumpkin is hard, but I had just as much fun as the kid described in the song I learned.

 Here is a video of the pictures of my first jack-o’-lantern and the song Cuando llega el mes de octubre: